David-The-Programmer/things-i-learnt/setting-up-ssh.md

 9. Ensure that the comment shown in the `SSH Agent` menu matches the one written when generating the SSH key, which if you follow this guide would be "SSH Client Key".

 ## 4. Set up of the `ssh-agent` service
-1. Create a file in `~/.config/systemd/user/ssh-agent.service`.
+1. On the SSH client, create a file in `~/.config/systemd/user/ssh-agent.service`.
 The file should have the content below.
     ```
     [Unit]
     Description=SSH key agent